 - Internet of Things powers up digital adoption – you can connect smartphones, computers, tablets, and additional devices to a single network;

-- AI-based systems for transaction automation – automated managers take care of providing smooth order management and finalize the transaction.
+- AI-based systems for transaction automation – virtual managers take care of providing smooth order management and finalize the transaction.

 Chief Digital Officer as the leader of digital transformation journey

-Chief Digital Officer is a person who is responsible for leading digital transformation.
-Some organizations prefer to hire a new member to fulfill the role of digital transformation manager while others educate their team members – you can choose the strategy that fits you best.
+Chief Digital Officer is in charge of leading digital transformation.
+Some organizations prefer to hire a new member to fulfill the role of digital transformation manager, while others fill the position in-house.
+You can choose the strategy that fits you best.

 CDO is the person who:

 - cooperates with CEO, unit leaders, and financial offers, shaping the company’s strategy;